picter97/project-REST-rant/README.md

 DELETE | /places/:id/rant/:rantld | Delete a rant (commnet) about a particular place GET | * | 404 page (matches any route not defined above)

-##
-REST-Rant is an app where users can review restaurants.